EP1 receptor antagonist. Exhibits analgesic effect in a mouse mode of cystitis. Orally bioavailable.

 Citations are publications that use Tocris products.

 Currently there are no citations for ONO 8130.
 Do you know of a great paper that uses ONO 8130 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for ONO 8130